singhwong/Privacy-Policy/Gif Capture Maker.md

 The contents of this agreement will be updated from time to time, please refer to the latest.

 Scope of Application
-When using this software, you will need to open the device with the following permissions: a. microphone b. graphic capture
+When using this software, you will need to open the device with the following permissions: graphic capture

 Information Use
 The Software will not provide, sell, rent, share or trade your personal information to any unrelated third party, unless you have obtained your prior permission, or the third party and the Software (including the Software Affiliates) provide you separately or jointly Service, and after the service ends, it will be barred from access to all such materials that it has previously had access to.